Colleagues,

 The governor has been on a cross-state, whirlwind trip promoting Proposition 30, including a stop Tuesday at Perkins School in the Barrio Logan neighborhood of San Diego.

-“It’s money into the schools or it’s money out of the schools.
-This is third-grade arithmetic,” Brown said.
-“It’s a lot of money toward schools, teachers or it’s a lot of money to people who already have more than you can imagine.
-Most of this tax money will be paid by not millionaires, but multimillionaires and billionaires.”
+Its money into the schools or its money out of the schools.
+This is third-grade arithmetic, Brown said.
+Its a lot of money toward schools, teachers or its a lot of money to people who already have more than you can imagine.
+Most of this tax money will be paid by not millionaires, but multimillionaires and billionaires.

 The trend for Proposition 30 has been negative.
 Support has retreated from the 52 percent in the PPIC poll last month and 54 percent in April.